Benjamincf0/Benjamincf0/README.md

-## 👋 Hi, I'm Ben
+### 👋 Hi!
+I'm Ben <br>

-I’m a motivated Software Engineering COOP student at McGill University with a passion for learning and making cool projects.
+**I’m a motivated Software Engineering COOP student at McGill University with a passion for learning and making cool projects.**

 ### 💻 Front-End
 - **Languages:** HTML5, CSS3, JavaScript, TypeScript